SERG-Delft/REMLA/rubrics.md

 - **Excellent:** Integration is made easy through configuration points and well defined documentation -->

-#### The pipeline extenstion can be ported to other projects/is usable by others.
+#### The pipeline extension can be ported to other projects/is usable by others.

+Insufficient
-- **Insufficient:** Pipeline cannot be replicated
+: Pipeline cannot be replicated

+Sufficient
-- **Sufficient:** All necessary code and configurations are available in a public repository.
+: All necessary code and configurations are available in a public repository.

+Good
-- **Good:** Pipeline extension can be migrated to another project, the process is clearly documented.
+: Pipeline extension can be migrated to another project, the process is clearly documented.

+Excellent
-- **Excellent:** The pipeline extension is easy configure and reusing/integrating it in other projects if made easy (e.g., by providing reusable/configurable containers or Maven goals)
+: The pipeline extension is easy configure and reusing/integrating it in other projects if made easy (e.g., by providing reusable/configurable containers or Maven goals)

 #### The pipeline extension is automated and supports the release decision.

+Insufficient
-- **Insufficient:** The extension requires manual execution.
+: The extension requires manual execution.

+Sufficient
-- **Sufficient:** The execution is automatically triggered, results have to be manually inspected (e.g., looking at a dashboard).
+: The execution is automatically triggered, results have to be manually inspected (e.g., looking at a dashboard).

+Good
-- **Good:** The execution is automatically triggered, inspection of the results can be planned (e.g., in code review).
+: The execution is automatically triggered, inspection of the results can be planned (e.g., in code review).

+Excellent
-- **Excellent:** Both the execution and the impact on the release decision are automated processes.
+: Both the execution and the impact on the release decision are automated processes.